screeniehost/docs/docs/index.md

 layout: home

 hero:
-  name: "screenie Docs"
+  name: "screenie"
-  text: "Documentation page for screenie"
+  text: "documentation for screenie and it's apps."
-  tagline: My great project tagline
+  tagline: On this webpage, you will find all the guides needed to get started with our applications
   actions:
     - theme: brand
       text: Markdown Examples